Is Genetic Testing in Your Future?

 DNA testing, which is the same as genetic testing, is really nothing new.
 It has become a household term in the 21st century with criminal justice TV shows and who’s-my-baby-daddy exposes referring to DNA tests on a daily basis.
 Even the NFL has jumped on the DNA bandwagon.

-?
-Well, footballs are made from pigskin, and pigskin has DNA since it was living thing at one time, so it too can be swabbed and tested just like a crime scene investigator would a human blood sample.
+The National Football League does a DNA test on the official game balls before each and every game to make sure they are an officially-approved NFL footballs and have not been replaced with tampered pigskins.
+What?
+Well, footballs are made from pigskin, and pigskin has DNA since it was living being at one time; so it can be swabbed and tested just like a crime scene investigator would a human blood sample.

 The gene test for Oprah Winfrey pinpointed the exact spot in Africa where her bloodline began simply by running her DNA through a database.
 The match came back and it showed her DNA originated from a small group of people in the highlands of Guinea called the Kpelle people.